Best Fleece Jackets of 2025

-A fleece jacket is an essential part of a clothing system when conditions are wet and cold.
-Fleece is the ultimate hiking and backpacking layer: it’s warm, comfortable, and dries quickly.
-Our team of professional gear testers has put over 30 of the most promising fleeces on the market through the wringer from thru-hikes to day trips to determine which are the best value for the money and which perform the best in challenging outdoor conditions.
+A fleece jacket is an essential part of your outdoor wardrobe; as the ultimate hiking and backpacking layer, it’s warm, comfortable, and dries quickly.
+Our team of professional gear testers put over 30 of the most promising models on the market through the wringer, from thru-hikes to day trips, to determine the best picks, from soft lounge-worthy jackets to top-performing technical layers for inclement weather.

-Keep in mind that a complete layering system also includes a high-quality rain jacket.
-If you prefer a lighter option, there are plenty of top-tier down jackets to choose from, but we also have you covered for seriously cold weather with our reviews of winter jackets for women and men.
+Remember that a complete layering system also includes a high-quality rain jacket.
+If you prefer a lighter option, there are plenty of top-tier down jackets to choose from, but we also have you covered for seriously cold weather with our winter jackets for women and men recommendations.

 Quick Picks for Fleece Jackets